 In 2019 the focus will include North Carolina Congressional Districts 3 and 9 (special elections), Virginia (which has elections in November 2019), and addressing voter purging in Georgia, Mississippi, and other states.
 We are gearing up for 2020 when voter interest will be even greater.

 Democracy means all eligible citizens should be able to vote.
 You can make a difference.
-Join NVC to stay up to date on Reclaim Our Vote campaign, please send a message to email@example.com.
+To become active in the Reclaim Our Vote campaign, please send a message to email@example.com.